alkem-io/website/content/en/post/2022-02-open-source-mooc/index.md

 ---

-Open source is a key focus topic for the Dutch government.
-And deepending understanding of what open source is about, from the code to the community, is critical to deliver on its potential.
+Open source is at the core of Alkemio.
+Open source is also a key topic for the Dutch government: since 2020 [all new software development must be open source unless there is a clear reason not to](https://www.digitaleoverheid.nl/nieuws/staatssecretaris-knops-geef-broncode-van-overheidssoftware-waar-mogelijk-vrij/#:~:text='Open%20tenzij'&text=Dit%20wil%20zeggen%20dat%20overheden,een%20vertrouwelijke%20werkwijze%20wordt%20geschaad.) (dutch).

-For this an [online course](https://omooc.nl/moocs/open-source/) has been created, consisting of 4 episodes each with 3 interviews.
+But open source is not widely understood.
+To help address this, the [Ministerie van Binnenlandse Zaken](minbzk.nl) and [Vereniging voor OverheidsManagement](https://www.vom-online.nl/) have created a short [online course](https://omooc.nl/moocs/open-source/) whereby the different aspects, and implications of open source are explored: the code, the community, ways of working with the market, implications for society etc.

 Delighted to have had the chance to contribute (via Neil in his "best" dutch) to this important topic.
-Kudos to the open source team at the [Ministerie van Binnenlandse Zaken](minbzk.nl) and [Vereniging voor OverheidsManagement](https://www.vom-online.nl/) for putting it in motion.
 Our contribution is in [episode 2](https://omooc.nl/inzicht/open-source-de-nieuwe-standaard/).

-Unfortunately for our non-dutch community the course is in dutch, but you can use on an online translation service to try to follow it.

-Open source is at the core of Alkemio.
-The principles that underlie we believe are also applicable to many of the collaborations needed to address the Challenges in society.
+It is in Dutch.

+Digitalization is changing society.
+We need to decide how we build, own and govern that software.